mykelalvis/FATESRD/fate-srd.com/war-ashes/advanced-conflict.md

 [_**Fog-Shrouded Chasm**_], and the GM agrees.
 Someone's in for a surprise.

-Each pre-defined zone aspect starts the scene with one free invocation.
+Each pre-defined zone aspect starts the scene with one [[free invocation]].
 Aspects "discovered" by the players (that is, by creating an advantage) start with one or two free invocations, as usual.